ngntriminh/ResumeGrabber/README.md

 # Important Notes

+- I **CANNOT** access your resumes.
+Your data is completely private and secure.
+The downloading process happens only on your side, so nobody knows about your resumes.

 -   This extension uses OCR technology to scan images of resumes and convert them into PDF files.
 As a result, the PDFs contain images rather than text.
 Consequently, the quality of the downloaded PDF may not be as high as when you download it directly from resume.io, but rest assured it remains visually appealing and functional.

 - Only *English* is supported at the moment.

 -   Links as annotations work fine; make sure to format links as  `https://...`  for them to be recognized correctly.
 Without this format, they may not function as links.

--   This extension may cease to work in the future if resume.io changes their back-end endpoints.
+-   This extension may cease to work in the future if resume.io changes its back-end endpoints.
 I will do my best to keep it functional, but for now, it works perfectly.

 -   This project is open-sourced, and the extension is free to use for non-commercial purposes.
 If you notice anyone using this extension for profit, please report it to me at  minh.ngntri@gmail.com.